 The WFCM BNK1 transaction was structured to comply with both the EU Risk Retention regulations, which are in effect, and the U.S. Risk Retention Rule, four months prior to its effective date.
-The vertical interest represents a top to bottom 5% interest in the performance of the entire loan pool, participating in the payments received and losses incurred without the benefit of structure afforded the investor certificate holders, and truly having the characteristics of a loan participation rather than a structured security.
-The vertical interest is not entitled to any voting rights with respect to certificate holder decisions, but the holders may appoint a Risk Retention Consultation Party that has non-binding consultation rights with the special servicer in handling specially serviced loans.
-The vertical interest is graphically represented below:
+The vertical interest represents a top to bottom five percent interest in the performance of the entire loan pool, participating in the payments received and losses incurred without the benefit of structure afforded the investor certificate holders, and truly having the characteristics of aloan participation rather than a structured security.
+The vertical interest is not entitled to any voting rights with respect to certificate holder decisions, but the holders may appoint a Risk Retention Consultation Party that has nonbinding consultation rights with the special servicer in handling specially serviced loans.
+The vertical interest is graphically represented in Figure 1.